-3.205.
+3.2023.
 Assessment and review of radiation risks in normal operation is directed towards the determination of occupational exposures and radioactive discharges to the environment [3].
 These data will be compared with the safety objectives, requirements and limits approved by the regulatory body, including application of the principle of optimization of protection and safety.
 In the regulatory review and assessment, it should be determined whether the authorized party's submission meets the safety objectives, requirements and limits.
 In the review and assessment, particular attention should be devoted to those aspects that influence the radiological consequences for protection of people and the environment in normal operation, which include:

-- (a) The inventory of radiation sources; - (b) The occupational radiation protection programme and other matters relating to radiation protection of workers;

-- (c) Radiation protection of the public, with all pathways of exposure taken into account; - (d) Radioactive waste management; - (e) Discharge, dilution and dispersion of radioactive effluents. - 3.206.
+- (a) The inventory of radiation sources; - (b) The occupational radiation protection programme and other matters relating to radiation protection of workers; - (c) Radiation protection of the public, with all pathways of exposure taken into account; - (d) Radioactive waste management; - (e) Discharge, dilution and dispersion of radioactive effluents.

+3.2034.
 In considering these aspects, the regulatory body should satisfy itself that radiation doses to workers and the public and radioactive releases to the environment are below relevant limits, and are as low as reasonably achievable.
-Specifically, review and assessment should verify that: - (a) The operational limits and conditions and the bases for these have been determined; - (b) The radiation risks associated with operation at these limits have been considered; - (c) Arrangements (including operating procedures) are in place to ensure that protection and safety is optimized. - 3.207.
+Specifically, review and assessment should verify that:

+- (a) The operational limits and conditions and the bases for these have been determined; - (b) The radiation risks associated with operation at these limits have been considered; - (c) Arrangements (including operating procedures) are in place to ensure that protection and safety is optimized.

+3.2045.
 The regulatory body should at all times require reasonably achievable improvements to be made in the design or operating procedures of the facility or activity with the aim of reducing radiation risks.

-Safety analysis for anticipated operational occurrences and accident conditions

-- 3.208.
-A major part of the review and assessment effort should be directed to the safety analysis for anticipated operational occurrences and accident conditions performed by the authorized party.
-The review and assessment of the safety analysis should be performed in accordance with the nature and magnitude of the risks associated with the particular facility or activity. - 3.209.
+Safety analysis for abnormal operation, anticipated operational occurrences and accident conditions authorized party.
+The review and assessment of the safety analysis should be performed in accordance with the nature and magnitude of the risks associated with the particular facility or activity.

+3.2056.
+A major part of the review and assessment effort should be directed to the safety analysis for abnormal operation, anticipated operational occurrences and accident conditions performed by the

+3.2067.
 For the post-closure assessment of performance for waste disposal facilities, consideration should be given to all significant features, events and processes that may affect the performance of the facility.
 A comprehensive list of features, events and processes should be developed and criteria (with technical bases) should be clearly defined for screening to exclude those features, events and processes from further consideration that would have either a very small impact on the disposal system or a very low probability of occurrence.
 Scenarios to be considered for performance assessment should be determined in accordance with the features, events and processes selected for consideration.